cllckn/information-and-communication-technologies/module3/exercises/README.md

   - Provide a method to display account details, including account number, holder name, account type, and balance.

 8. **Test your class**
-  - In a main class (e.g., `BankAccountMain`), instantiate multiple Bank Account objects.
+  - In the main method of a class (e.g., `BankAccountMain`), instantiate multiple Bank Account objects.
   - Deposit and withdraw amounts using the methods.
   - Display account details and balance after each operation.